Kenneth Murdock: Three mob hits

 On May 31, 1997, Murdock shot mob boss Johnny Papalia in the head in the parking lot of 20 Railway Street outside his vending machine business in Hamilton; he later testified that he had been hired to do so by Angelo and Pat Musitano of the Musitano crime family, who owed Papalia some $250,000.
 The cost of the hit was substantially less — depending on the source, the payment received by Murdock was either $2,000 or $3,000; some reports indicate that Murdock received $2,000 plus 40 grams of cocaine.
 Murdock went to Galaxy Vending to meet with Papalia, whom he had met several times before, to speak in the parking lot of Galaxy Vending under the false pretense of seeking his help to get money back from the Musitanos.
 After Papalia refused to get involved, he turned his back, and Murdock pulled out his handgun and shot him.

 On July 23, 1997, he shot Carmen Barillaro, the right-hand man of Papalia and a previously convicted drug trafficker, with a 9mm handgun after making the comment, "This is a message from Pat".
 The murder occurred in Barillaro's Niagara Falls home after the victim's wife and children had left.
 Murdock said that Angelo Musitano was waiting in the vehicle outside during this time.
 The two then left the scene.
 The motive for the "hit" was self-protection.
 Pat was convinced that Barillaro would target him in retribution for the Papalia killing, so he and Murdock acted first.
 Murdock later testified that the Musitano brothers had ordered him to kill four men.
 Besides for Papalia and Barillaro, the Musitano brothers also wanted him to kill Mario Parente, the president of the Outlaws' Hamilton chapter and Ion Croitoru, the professional wrestler who served as the president of the Satan's Choice Hamilton chapter.
 On 20 August 1997, Murdock knocked on the door of Croitoru's house to tell him "John, I've been sent here to kill you.
 But I'm not going to do it".
 Croitoru was left speechless for a moment before thanking Murdock.
+Unknown to the Musitano brothers, Murdock was a friend of Croitoru and could not bring himself to kill him.
 Murdock apparently never made an attempt against Parente, who is still alive.